huxaiphaer/CopsBootAPI/README.md

 Step 1.
 Clone the project by running `git clone https://github.com/huxaiphaer/CopsBootAPI.git`

 Steps 2.
-Open your project in the IDE, then followin series of commands :
+Open your project in the IDE, then following series of commands :

  a). `mvn package`